ReAlign/console-supervisor/README.md

-# hidden-console
+# console-supervisor

-A util tool for hidden console.x by some condition.
+A util tool for manage console.x by some condition.